siberianfox/g2wiki/g2dialect-Operating-Model.md

   - Job exception handling and recovery
   - Report on job progress / display runtime messages to users

+Format: JSON is primarily used at this layer.
+Some functions are called using OS level commands.

 ### 4. Part File
 This layer actually runs the part file.
 It interprets all Gcode commands int the file and executes the job as a sequence of time-coordinated steps.
 It may execute movement, heating, extrusion, cutting, laser, vacuum, or other controls for devices

+Format: The part file is Gcode.
+Some commands in the Gcode use [JSON active comments](JSON-active-comments) embedded in the Gcode.